 Before You Go

-No matter your chosen tool, whether using a headstand stool or an inversion chair, there are many incredible benefits to inversion workouts.
+No matter your chosen tool, whether using a headstand stool or an inversion chair, there are many inversion benefits.

 You don’t have to break the bank as long as you find the right exercise tool for you.